fossas/fossa-cli/docs/config-file.md

 #### `project:` (Optional)
 Name of the project being analyzed.
 This is used to construct part of the project locator used to uniquely identify a project uploaded to fossa.com.

-Default: Obtained from version control software (VCS) in the directory.
+Default: Obtained from version control software (VCS) in the directory, or the name of the directory where the project is found if VCS is not used.

 #### `api_key:` (Optional)
 Holds a unique Fossa API Key which is used to determine which organization to associate the upload with.
 Fossa **strongly advises** against including this field to ensure that personal API keys are not committed to your repository.
 Fossa recommends running `export FOSSA_API_KEY=<your-api-key>` as an alternative.